connorsharpmckinnis/road-health/README.md

 - HERO5 - HERO11 (not tested)
 - HERO13 (tested)

+Hero 12 did not include GPS capability for cost and thermal management reasons, so it cannot be used for this system.
+Other camera brands and models (DJI, Meta, etc) can be used with adjustment to metadata extraction processes.

 ### 🔧 Setup

 1. Install dependencies

-I didn't make a requirements.txt (yet?) so good luck
+- I didn't make a requirements.txt (yet?) so good luck

 2. Configure environment variables

-Create a .env file with Box, Salesforce, and OpenAI tokens.
+- Create a .env file with Box, Salesforce, and OpenAI tokens.
 Check out utils.py for details on the assistant management variables, including system prompts and current instructions.

 3. Run the system (headless mode)

-python run_headless.py
+- python run_headless.py

 ### 🔹 Salesforce Integration
 Automatically creates Work Orders for potential road issues based on extracted frame analysis.
 Each Work Order is linked to Box-stored image assets.